1 ½ cups all-purpose flour

 - Pulse flour, table salt, and pepper in a food processor for the crust.
 Add butter and shortening.
 Pulse until pea-sized.
 Add ice water and pulse to combine.
-Shape dough into a flat disk, wrap in plastic wrap..
-Chill at least 30 minutes to an hour.
+Shape dough into a flat disk, wrap in plastic wrap.
+Chill for at least 30 minutes to an hour.

 - Preheat oven to 375 degrees.

-- Roll dough on a floured surface to ¼ inch thick; transfer to a 9 inch fluted tart pan.
-Press dough into pan and up the sides; trim excess.
+- Roll dough on a floured surface to ¼ inch thick; transfer to a 9-inch fluted tart pan.
+Press dough into the pan and up the sides; trim excess.
 Cover dough with foil; fill with dried beans or pie crust weights.